 - Education and practitioner networks

 We’re seeing a lot of new venture funded education communities, but here once more is a reason to be more excited about bottom-up community-driven businesses.
-What happens when groups of independent teachers or consultants who already chatting have shared interfaces to formalize, quote, and invoice?
+What happens when groups of independent teachers or consultants who are already chatting have shared interfaces to formalize, quote, and invoice?
 In the past, guilds have provided excellent education opportunities, and they can again.

 - Food influencer communities